cutenode/github-actions-ci-templates/README.md

 ## The Templates

 - [JavaScript](./templates/javascript/)
-  - [Node.js Cross Platform](./templates/javascript/nodejs-cross-platform-ci.yml): Runs builds on Linux, Windows, and macOS using all versions of Node.js that are currently supported by the Node.js project.
+  - [Node.js Cross-Platform](./templates/javascript/nodejs-cross-platform-ci.yml): Runs builds on Linux, Windows, and macOS using all versions of Node.js that are currently supported by the Node.js project, using `npm install` and `npm test`.

 ## How to use the Templates